About this statement

 Cookies are small pieces of information captured when your device is used to access online content.
 Cookies are stored in your device by the person who arranges for the cookie to be set.
 This person may be the provider of the content being accessed or it might be a 3rd party.
 3rd party cookies are used to provide information about your device’s access to more than one discrete site or data set.

 Why do we allow cookies to be used?

 We allow cookies to be used for three reasons.

 First, we allow session cookies to be used when you visit our online content.
-This enables your device to move from page to page without having to log in repeatedly.
+This enables your device to move from page to page without having to sign in repeatedly.
 These generally improve your browsing experience.

 What are your choices about cookies?

 You can control the extent to which your device allows cookies to be set on it.
 You can do this by changing the settings on the software your device uses to access the internet (your browser software).
 For example, depending on which browser your device uses, you may be able to disable 3rd party cookies.
 If you configure your settings to disable session and certain persistent cookies, you may find that the websites you visit have only limited functionality.

 You can also control the extent to which you receive tailored advertising facilitated by cookies by changing your settings on the websites on which you receive tailored advertising.
 For example, you can disable tailored advertising on social media sites like Facebook by changing the settings on your account.